miniflux/website/src/docs/api.md

 <h2 id="authentication">Authentication <a class="anchor" href="#authentication" title="Permalink">¶</a></h2>

+The API supports two authentication mechanisms:

-The Miniflux API uses HTTP Basic authentication.
-The credentials are the username/password of your account.
+- HTTP Basic authentication with the account username/password
+- Per-application API keys (since version 2.0.21)

+To generate a new API token, got to "Settings > API Keys > Create a new API key".

 <h2 id="clients">Clients <a class="anchor" href="#clients" title="Permalink">¶</a></h2>